18F/handbook/docs/03-policies/benefits-and-holidays.md

 If you are unexpectedly unable to work for any reason (e.g., illness, emergency, power outage), email <mailto:ca-schedule@civicactions.net>.
 It is not sufficient to notify only a member of your team or post something in Slack.
 If you do not have internet access, you can call our main number, 510-408-7510 but this is not an efficient way to get the word out.
 You should consider having your manager's phone number handy.
 Lastly, follow the procedure for [logging sick time off](../04-how-we-work/tools/harvest.md) in Harvest with CivicActions.

 Time off will be recorded simply to easily see any patterns that might otherwise be overlooked, including non-use.
-Unless it will cause an extreme hardship on the company and your team, no request for Time off under two weeks will be turned down.
+Unless it will cause an extreme hardship on the company and your team, no request for time off under two weeks will be turned down.

 ## Personal Leave of Absence